Bert34/School-Algorithms/README.md

 # School-Algorithms
-algorithms written in Mech 105
+algorithms written in Mech 105 at CSU